-Mmiddle and high school principals will be notified of changes through the School Leader Communicator, and directed to use the decision tree in Superintendent Procedure 2024SP when considering requests for out-of-district credits.
-Sand school counselors will be notified by email.
-A summary of the changes will be posted to the district website, and a summary will also be emailed to all families of middle and high school students, so that they may communicate the change to their students.
-The revised Board Policy No. 2024 and Superintendent Procedure 2024SP will be posted to the SPS School Board website for implementation in the 2019-20 summer term of the 2018-19 school year.
+Upon approval of this motion, middle and high school principals and school counselors will be notified, so that they may communicate the change to their students.
+The revised Board Policy No. 2024 and Superintendent Procedure 2024SP will be posted to the SPS School Board website for implementation in the 2019-20 school year.